-Bradford alleges that he was exposed to "oil, other hydrocarbons, and other substances released from [the well], and other dispersants and decontaminants used" while he worked as a clean-up worker in response to the Deepwater Horizon oil spill.
-On June 5, 2014, Bradford was diagnosed with chronic damage to conjunctiva and chronic contact dermatitis at site of contact.
-Bradford alleges that these medical conditions were "legally and proximately caused by his ... exposure to the substances and chemicals involved in the Deepwater Horizon Incident."
+Garcia-Maradiaga alleges that he was exposed to "oil, dispersants, and harmful chemicals" while he worked as a clean-up worker in response to the Deepwater Horizon oil spill.
+On April 2, 2013, Garcia-Maradiaga was diagnosed with chronic conjunctivitis, chronic pharyngitis, and other chronic conditions.
+Garcia-Maradiaga alleges that these medical conditions were "legally and proximately caused by exposure to oil, dispersants and other harmful chemicals from the [Deepwater Horizon oil spill]."

-BP does not dispute that Bradford was an oil-spill clean-up worker or that he is a member of the MSA class.
-BP also does not dispute that Bradford's alleged conditions, diagnosed after April 16, 2012, fit within the MSA's definition of a LMPC.
-Rather, BP argues that it is entitled to summary judgment because Bradford has not submitted an expert report and, thus, cannot prove that his alleged medical conditions were legally caused by his exposure to substances related to the Deepwater Horizon oil spill.
+BP does not dispute that Garcia-Maradiaga was an oil-spill clean-up worker or that he is a member of the MSA class.
+BP also does not dispute that Garcia-Maradiaga's alleged conditions, diagnosed after April 16, 2012, fit within the MSA's definition of a LMPC.
+Rather, BP argues that it is entitled to summary judgment because Garcia-Maradiaga has not submitted an expert report and, thus, cannot prove that his alleged medical conditions were legally caused by his exposure to substances related to the Deepwater Horizon oil spill.

 &lt;sup>3 R. Doc.
-1 at 3.
+1 at 4-5.